Two theorems on point-flat incidences: Proof of Theorem

-The proof of Theorem \ref{th:et-3} given above does not generalize to higher dimensions, but the basic approach of bounding the number of $r$-rich $\alpha$-degenerate flats that are not also essentially-$\alpha'$-degenerate does still work in higher dimensions.
-This idea is captured by the following lemma.
+The proof of Theorem \ref{th:et-3} given above does not generalize to higher dimensions, but the basic approach of bounding the number of $r$-rich $\alpha$-nondegenerate flats that are not also essentially-$\alpha'$-nondegenerate (for a suitable choice of $\alpha'$) does still work in higher dimensions.